TobseF/RoguyIsleMaze-Server/README.md

-# Game Server
+# 📡 Game Server

-A Game Server for my [https://github.com/TobseF/MagicMaze-Island](MagicMaze-Island) game.
+A game server for the [MagicMaze-Island](https://github.com/TobseF/MagicMaze-Island) game.

 Based on  [Ktor](https://ktor.io) using websockets and sessions.